Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 Google Sites is a free website builder that allows you to create a website without any coding skills.

-There are many templates to choose from and you can create a site that is uniquely yours.
+Small businesses love Google Sites as there are many templates to choose from, meaning you can create a site that is uniquely yours!

-This is because a contact form allows the user to enter their message to the website owner and sends it to them in a quick, easy, and efficient manner.
+A contact form allows a website visitor to enter a message to the website owner in a quick, easy, and efficient manner!

 Steps for Adding a Contact Form to Google Sites

-This tutorial will thus teach you how to add a contact form on Google Sites.
-You can do so using Google Forms for free!
+This Google Sites tutorial will teach you how to add a contact form on Google Sites through Google Forms.

 1. Get Started with Google Sites